The Importance of the Coffee Bloom

 Manual Espresso Machine

 Yes, your manual espresso machine will benefit from the bloom, though it doesn’t look like the bloom in a Hario or even a French press.
-It isn’t even called a bloom, but it serves at least part of the same purpose: to fully wet the coffee grounds to help with extraction and ensure best flavor.
+It isn’t even called a bloom, but it serves at least part of the same purpose: to fully wet the coffee grounds to help with extraction and ensure the best flavour.

 In espresso machines, this is called pre-infusion.
 In addition to wetting the coffee grounds, pre-infusion also helps the coffee swell up inside the portafilter, which increases the resistance to pressing the hot water through the filter basket.
-This ensures maximum surface contact with the hot water, which results in a richer flavor in the espresso produced this way.
+This ensures maximum surface contact with the hot water, which results in a richer flavour in the espresso produced this way.

 How do you bloom – okay, pre-infuse – with a lever espresso machine?
 Simple: Lift the lever till it “latches” into position, wait 15 seconds to let the filter basket fill with hot water, and then do a 15-second pull just to halfway on the lever’s travel.
 A small amount of espresso will trickle through.
 (At least, that’s the technique with the La Pavoni in the Homegrounds Test Kitchen.)
 You’ll note that letting the filter basket fill and then doing the half-pull works out to 30 seconds – the same time as a pour over bloom.
 Then, lift the lever again and do a full 30-second pull.